TU-Berlin-DIMA/scotty-window-processor/README.md

 ### Benchmark:

-Throughput in comparison to the Flink standard window operator (Window Buckets) for Sliding Windows:
+Throughput in comparison to the Flink standard window operator (Window Buckets) for Sliding Event-Time Windows:
 We fix the window size to 60 seconds and modify the slide size.
 If the slide size gets smaller, Flink has to maintain a higher number of overlapping (concurrent) windows.